 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dixon is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Dixon is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dixon who work in office and administrative support (12.76%), teaching (10.02%), and management occupations (9.11%).
+Overall, Dixon is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Dixon who work in office and administrative support (14.95%), sales jobs (10.51%), and management occupations (8.41%).

 As is often the case in a small city, Dixon doesn't have a public transportation system that people use for their commute.

 The people who call Dixon home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dixon residents report their race to be White, followed by Asian.
-Important ancestries of people in Dixon include German, English, French , and Italian.
+The greatest number of Dixon residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Dixon include German, English, French , and Welsh.

 The most common language spoken in Dixon is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and African languages.